pagkly/Zed/Investopedia3/How Money-Weighted Rate of Return Measures Investment Performance.md

 ### What Does the Money-Weighted Rate of Return Tell You?

-There are many ways to measure asset returns, and it is important to know which method is being used when reviewing [asset performance](https://www.investopedia.com/terms/a/assetperformance.asp).
-The MWRR incorporates the size and timing of cash flows, so it is an effective measure of [portfolio returns](https://www.investopedia.com/terms/p/portfolio-return.asp).
+There are many ways to measure asset returns, and it is important to know which method is being used when reviewing [[asset performance]](https://www.investopedia.com/terms/a/assetperformance.asp).
+The MWRR incorporates the size and timing of cash flows, so it is an effective measure of [[portfolio returns]](https://www.investopedia.com/terms/p/portfolio-return.asp).

-The MWRR sets the initial value of an investment to equal the future [cash flows](https://www.investopedia.com/terms/c/cashflow.asp), such as [dividends](https://www.investopedia.com/terms/d/dividend.asp) added, withdrawals, deposits, and sale proceeds.
+The MWRR sets the initial value of an investment to equal the future [[cash flows]](https://www.investopedia.com/terms/c/cashflow.asp), such as [[dividends]](https://www.investopedia.com/terms/d/dividend.asp) added, withdrawals, deposits, and sale proceeds.
 In other words, the MWRR helps determine the rate of return needed to start with the initial investment amount factoring all of the changes to cash flows during the investment period including the sale proceeds.

 ### Cash Flows and the Money-Weighted Rate of Return

 As stated earlier, the MWRR for an investment is identical in concept to the IRR.
-In other words, it is the [discount rate](https://www.investopedia.com/terms/d/discountrate.asp) on which the [net present value](https://www.investopedia.com/terms/n/npv.asp) (NPV) = 0, or the present value of inflows = present value of outflows.
+In other words, it is the [[discount rate]](https://www.investopedia.com/terms/d/discountrate.asp) on which the [[net present value]](https://www.investopedia.com/terms/n/npv.asp) (NPV) = 0, or the present value of inflows = present value of outflows.

 It’s important to identify the cash flows in and out of a portfolio including the sale of the asset or investment.
 Some of the cash flows that an investor might have in a portfolio include: